TKmist/smICA/Phot2Conc/README.md

     In this example, the file contains data only for Channel 2.

-4. You may wish to limit the image analysis to a given region of interest (created in the SymPhoTime software or in ImageJ and rewritten with the _REWRITE_ROI.py_ script).
+4. You may wish to limit the image analysis to a given region of interest (created in the SymPhoTime software or ImageJ and rewritten with the _REWRITE_ROI.py_ script).
 For this purpose, press the 'Browse for the ROI folder' button:

     ![image info](./docs/figures/PTU2CONC_data_ROI.png)